2017 Speaker Information

-Below you will find pertinent information to assist you in preparing and presenting at the 2015 OAH Annual Meeting in St. Louis.
+Below you will find pertinent information to assist you in preparing and presenting at the 2017 OAH Annual Meeting in New orleans.
 Please read through all sections carefully and make particular note of the deadlines provided.
-Any questions are welcome at email@example.com.
+Any questions are welcome at firstname.lastname@example.org.

 IMPORTANT DATES TO NOTE:

-The 2015 OAH Annual Meeting will be held at two locations directly across the street from one another.
+The 2017 OAH Annual Meeting will be located at the New Orleans Marriott from April 6–9, 2017.

 Your session will be scheduled upon the submission of your speaker agreement.
-If you have not completed your speaker agreement, please do so as soon as possible, and no later than July 1, 2014.
-If you are unable to access your speaker agreement, please contact firstname.lastname@example.org.
-Once all the sessions have been scheduled you will receive an email with your scheduled time and day.
-Room locations will only be available in late February 2015.
+If you have not completed your speaker agreement, please do so as soon as possible, and no later than July 1, 2016.
+If you are unable to access your speaker agreement, please contact email@example.com.
+Once you have completed your agreement and after all sessions have been scheduled your schedule will appear on the Session Proposals page.
+Room locations will be finalized in late February.

 Media may be present during your session.

 The OAH will make every effort to accommodate OAH committee and affiliate group conflicts.
 This includes all meetings and sponsored sessions.
-OAH committee and affiliate group participation must be noted in the speaker agreement to allow the OAH to schedule sessions appropriately.
-Please note that we cannot guarantee we will be able to accommodate personal conflicts as we work at maintaining a balanced variation of sessions per time slot for our attendees.
+OAH committee and affiliate group participation must be noted in the speaker agreement to allow the OAH to schedule sessions appropriately, if you do not mark your committments we may not be able to move your session once the schedule is assigned.
+Please note that we cannot accommodate personal conflicts as we work at maintaining a balanced variation of sessions per time slot for our attendees, and have very limited space.

 CHANGES TO SESSION INFORMATION

 Changes to session information may be made after the submission of the speaker agreement.
-A link to review and update your session information will be open until July 15, 2014.
-Any changes after this date must be emailed to email@example.com.
-Cancellations, additions, or changes to speakers must be emailed to firstname.lastname@example.org immediately, and no later than February 1, 2015.
+If you need to make changes to your submission please email firstname.lastname@example.org by August 1.
+Changes after this date will not be accepted.
+Cancellations, additions, or changes to speakers must be emailed to email@example.com immediately, and no later than February 1, 2017.

 Please note, each session is allotted 90 minutes.
 The 15 – 20 minutes between sessions is designed to allow ample preparation time for other session speakers and grant networking time for attendees.
 We ask you be considerate of the time limitations of your session.

 You should be in contact with your fellow participants ahead of time to reach an agreement about respective time allocations.
-The OAH requires that thirty minutes be reserved for audience participation.
+The OAH requires that twenty five minutes be reserved for audience participation.
 Please keep that in mind when allocating time for presentations, comments, and introductions.

-Please be aware that OAH policy requires all participants whose career is in the field of U.S. history (either as a professor/instructor, graduate student, K-12 teacher, or public historian) to be members of the OAH.
-We ask that this also be completed by January 12, 2015.
+Please be aware that OAH policy requires all participants whose career is in the field of U.S. history (either as a professor/instructor, graduate student, K-12 teacher, or public or independent historian) to be members of the OAH.
 If you have any questions about whether the membership requirement applies in your situation, please contact us at email@example.com.

 AUDIO VISUAL INFORMATION